 - “Figure at a Window” (1925) – Sold for $8.5 million in 2019.

-Given this steady price appreciation, experts estimate that if another major version of The Angelus were to appear at auction, it could fetch between $12 million and $18 million in 2025.
-Dalí’s works that reinterpret historical masterpieces have consistently gained value, and The Angelus is one of the best-performing Dalí paintings in this category.
+Given that steady price appreciation, experts estimate that if another major version of The Angelus appeared at auction, it could fetch between $12 million and $18 million in 2026.
+Dalí’s works that reinterpret historical masterpieces have consistently gained value, and The Angelus is one of the best-performing examples in that category.

 - Psychological and Historical Significance: Dalí’s reinterpretation of The Angelus has been studied extensively in art theory and psychology, increasing its value among collectors.